oracle-quickstart/oci-kafka/README.md

 Argument | Description
 --- | ---
-compartment_ocid | Compartment's OCID where VCN will be created. ads | The Availability Domain for instances. subnet_ids  | The OCID of the subnet to create the VNIC in. image_id | The OCID of an image for a instance to use.
+compartment_ocid | Compartment's OCID where VCN will be created. dns_label | Allows assignment of DNS hostname when launching an Instance. label_prefix | To create unique identifier for multiple clusters in a compartment. ads | The Availability Domain for instances. subnet_ids  | The OCID of the subnet to create the VNIC in. image_id | The OCID of an image for a instance to use.